helloangely/code-smells-refactoring/README.md

 # code-smells-refactoring
-learning about how to identify smelly code + refactoring
+notes on how to identify smelly code + refactoring

+based on tutorial by industriallogic.com